Vishh88/OrderBook/README.md

 Then I saw that efficiency and performance will be evaluated, I started thinking of maybe using an int for the Unique Id of the orders.
 I was going to implement the atomic integer method, which will increment on each order created.
 But this could become complicated with different threads.
 Thus with threading involved the best option was to generate the UUID unique Id.
-This will also allow for an elarge number of orders, whereas with an integer or long datatype the amount of unique Ids can be limited.
+This will also allow for a large number of orders, whereas with an integer or long datatype the amount of unique Ids can be limited.
+I Pre-fixed the unique Id with 'BID' or 'ASK' to improve performance when searching by orderId for delete and modify functionality.

 Order.java
 I created Order.java to hold the order details.